One of the most common questions we hear is:

 Every fall, the Monarch butterfly population travels up to 3000 miles to spend the winter in the Oyamel fir forests located on the tops of 12 mountains in central Mexico.
 These ancient forests are the winter nesting grounds for the butterflies, and are designated as the Monarch Butterly Biosphere Reserve (MBBR).
 Unfortunately, the trees in their migration zones are being cut down by illegal loggers, putting the entire population of monarchs at risk.

 We’re working with the Monarch Butterfly Fund to plant on previously farmed privately owned land along the buffer zones of the MBBR.
 Doing this reduces human pressure on old growth forests, and revitalizes and protects the monarch butterfly habitat.
-We’ve also educated locals on the importance of sustainable forest management, instilled a sense of stewardship and pride for the forests within the MBBR, and ensured a prosperous future for the monarch butterfly population.
+We’re also helping educate locals on the importance of sustainable forest management, instilling a sense of stewardship and pride for the forests within the MBBR, and ensuring a prosperous future for the monarch butterfly population.

 The trees you’ve planted are all around the world!
-Make sure you register your trees using the QR code on your product hangtag, so you can see exactly where your trees are.
+Make sure you create an Impact account and register your trees using the QR code on your product hangtag, so you can see exactly where your trees are and the communities they’re uplifting.
 If you’d like to learn a little more about our planting projects and see tons of photos of our nurseries, check out our planting projects page.